microsoft/WhatTheHack/027-OSS-Database-Migration/Student/Resources/EnvironmentSetUp/HelmCharts/README.md

 kubectl -n postgresql get pods

 ```
-Wait a few minutes till the pod status shows as Running
+Wait a few minutes until the pod status shows as Running

 ## Getting into the Container